 About intragastric balloons

 The weight loss balloon (also called the intragastric balloon) is a simple, non-surgical outpatient procedure.
-Gastric balloon has become a popular weight loss procedure for people who need to lose weight but do not qualify for weight loss surgery.
-The weight loss balloon may also be recommended for patients who need to lose weight to reduce surgical risks before an operation.
+Gastric balloons are an option for people who need to lose weight but do not qualify for weight loss surgery.
+The weight loss balloon may also be recommended for patients who need to lose weight to reduce surgical risks before a complex operation.

-At the Weight Loss and Metabolic Center at Baylor St. Luke’s Medical Center, our expert surgeons specialize in the gastric balloon procedure.
+These balloons are placed through the endoscope, as an outpatient procedure.
 Patients who have a gastric balloon placed must commit to a 12-month healthy lifestyle plan, including diet and regular exercise, to maintain weight loss long term.